Functor morphing and representations of automorphism groups of modules

 \begin{thmABC} If $(M,V)\leadsto (F,\wt{V})$ then $\mathrm{deg}(M,V) \geq \mathrm{deg}(F,\wt{V})$ in the lexicographical order.
 If equality holds then necessarily $F\cong F_M$ and $V\cong \wt{V}$ as $\Aut_R(M) \cong \Aut_{\Cp}(F_M)$-representations. \end{thmABC}

-We then show that the case of trivial functor morphing is in fact very restrictive.
-To do so, we introduce in~\S\ref{sec:graph} the left maximal graph $LM(M_1,\ldots, M_n)$ for a tuple of indeomcposable $R$-modules.
-For a general finite $\o/\p^\l$-algebra $R$ this graph can be quite general.
+If equality holds in Theorem~\ref{thm:main3} then we say that the pair $(M,V)$ admits \emph{trivial functor morphing}.
+We show that admitting trivial functor morphing is a very restrictive property.
+To do so, we introduce in~\S\ref{sec:graph} the left maximal graph $LM(M_1,\ldots, M_n)$ for a tuple of indecomposable $R$-modules.
+For a general finite $\o_\l$-algebra~$R$ this graph can be quite complicated.
 However, in case of a trivial functor morphing we have the following result: \begin{thmABC} Let $V\in \Irr(\Aut_R(M))$, where $M=M_1^{a_1}\oplus\cdots\oplus M_n^{a_n}$ with $M_i$ non-isomorphic indecomposable modules and $a_i>0$.
 Assume that $V$ admits trivial functor morphing.
 Then one of the following holds: \begin{enumerate} \item The module $M$ has a non-trivial splitting $M=M'\oplus M''$ such that {${\Aut_R(M) =\Aut_{R}(M')\times \Aut_{R}(M'')}$}. \item The representation $V$ is induced from a proper subgroup of $\Aut_R(M)$ that is isomorphic to $\Aut_{\wt{R}}(\wt{M})$, for explicitly constructed ring $\wt{R}$ and an $\wt{R}$-module $\wt{M}$. \item The graph $LM(M_1,\ldots, M_n)$ is a disjoint union of singletons with single self-edges. \end{enumerate} \end{thmABC} \begin{remark} If the second condition of the above theorem holds then even more is true.
 The full subcategory of representations that admit trivial functor morphing can be shown, by Clifford theory, to be equivalent to a subcategory of $\Rep(\Aut_{\wt{R}}(\wt{M}))$. \end{remark}